SubhajitDuttaChowdhury/ReIGNN/README.md

 - test_model.py -- This script is used to load a trained model and perform inference.

-- result -- Once training/ inference it done, the output are stored in this folder.
+- result -- Once training/ inference is done, the output are stored in this folder.
 For each design, 2 files are created -- design_name_idlist.txt -- which contains the true positive, false positive, true negative, and false negative nodes before structural analysis, design_name_namelist.txt contains the TP, FP, TN, FN nodes after structural analysis.

 To perform training, we need to run the following command: